johnjake/ml-ocr/README.md

       ● Spotless
       ● Ktlint

+    Note:
+    ktlint pre-commit script will only work and copied to <directory>\ml-ocr\.git\hooks upon build/run app or using ./gradlew build.

     Features Covered:
     ● Support of multiple app variants.
     ● Controlling the behavior of the app at compile time